-You sit, toiling away in the fleeting hours of the night, sweat beading down your disgusting forehead as you try your hardest to make sure this post is the one, the very best that no one ever was.
+You sit, toiling away in the fleeting hours of the night, sweat beading down your disgusting forehead as you try your hardest to make sure this blog post is the one, the very best that no one ever was.

 Lately your readers have been less than loyal and more than likely, coming to my page.
 But then again, who doesn’t?
 You’re, here aren’t you?

 Not to worry my young Padawan, the love doctor is in, and I got the potion that’s going to get people to love your blog.
 One sip of this stuff and you’ll be the master blogger you actually fancy yourself to be.
 That’s right!
 Now you’ll be able to travel across the land, searching far and wide for all of those followers you should have had by now.
 Teach them the power that’s inside your blog, because damn it, you gotta catch ‘em all.